benjaminion/upgrading-ethereum-book/README.md

 It is a work in progress.
 Currently, the only reasonably complete section is the [annotated specification](https://upgrading-ethereum.info/altair/annotated-spec) (Part 3).
 But I thought you might like a glimpse at where it's going.
 I say more about the plan in the [preface](https://upgrading-ethereum.info/altair/preface).

-I am not looking for contributions.
+I am not looking for contributions at this time.
 That may change in future, but for now I will not be accepting any PRs to _src/book.md_.
 Please feel free, however, to raise issues for typos, inaccuracies, omissions, and suggestions.
 And I'll happily consider PRs for improvements to the CSS or JavaScript.

 ## Licence

-The copyright on the original parts of this work belongs to ConsenSys.
-We are currently deciding what licence to apply.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) licence.

 ## Installing